NWU Libraries homepage

 This post has no comments.

-Invest in Women and Accelerate Progress
+Invest in women and accelerate progress

 Mahikeng Local Municipality, in collaboration with the Department of Arts, Culture, Sports, and Recreation, successfully hosted a Women’s Month celebration at Lomanyaneng Library on August 29, 2024.
 The event, themed “Invest in Women: Accelerate Progress,” was graced by Executive Mayor Cllr.
-Tshepiso Mphehlo, Director for Community Services Dr. Kesolofetse Lefenya-Motshegare, Cllr.
+Tshepiso Mphehlo, Director for Community Services, Dr. Kesolofetse Lefenya-Motshegare, Cllr.
 Mpho Phuthego, Library Staff, Angels of Tomorrow, pastors, community members, dignitaries, and local school learners.
 The celebration honoured the achievements of women and their vital roles in their communities.

-A key message from the keynote speakers emphasized that addressing global challenges such as geopolitical conflicts, rising poverty, and climate change requires empowering women.
+A key message from the keynote speakers emphasised that addressing global challenges such as geopolitical conflicts, rising poverty, and climate change requires empowering women.
 Investing in women can drive progress toward a healthier, safer, and more equitable world for everyone.

 • Gender equality is a fundamental human right and key to building inclusive societies that benefit everyone.